Memo to the NFL: Don’t Foster Pick-Tipping By Slowing Down the NFL Draft

 • CBS and Fox have the right to protect one game each per week, among the games scheduled for their networks, from being flexed into primetime windows.
 During the early flex period, they may protect games at any point once the league tells them they’re thinking of pulling the flex.
 It’s not known when they must protect games in the main flex period, only that it’s “significantly closer to each game date” relative to the old deadline of Week 5.
 My assumption is that protections are due five weeks in advance, in accordance with the 28-day deadline for TNF flexes.
 Protections have never been officially publicized, and have not leaked en masse since 2014, so can only be speculated on.

 • Supposedly, CBS and Fox are also guaranteed one half of each division rivalry.
-Notably, some Week 18 games (see below) have their other halves scheduled for the other conference’s network, though none are scheduled for primetime.
+Notably, last year some Week 18 games (see below) had their other halves scheduled for the other conference’s network, though none were scheduled for primetime.

 • No team may appear more than seven times in primetime windows – six scheduled before the season plus one flexed in.
-This appears to consider only the actual time the game is played; Amazon’s Black Friday game does not count even though the rest of their TNF slate does, and NBC’s Saturday afternoon game Week 16 doesn’t count but their Peacock game that night does.
+This appears to consider only the actual time the game is played, that is, Amazon’s Black Friday game does not count even though the rest of their TNF slate does, and NBC’s Saturday afternoon game Week 16 doesn’t count either.
 This post contains a list of all teams’ primetime appearances entering the season.

 • Teams may play no more than two Thursday games following Sunday games, and (apparently) no more than one of them can be on the road.